Frequently Asked Questions

 As of January 2024, I will no longer be on an hourly rate.
 My appointments will be on half day or full day rates.
 My half day rate is $500.
 My full day rate is $1000.

-Twice a month, I will take a full day (6 appointments) to do singular tiny tattoos (no more than 1 per person, per appointment).
-Each tiny tattoo will be my previous hourly rate of $230/per appointment.
+Singular tiny tattoos (no more than 1 per person, per appointment) are at my previous hourly rate of $230/per appointment.

 If you’re wanting more than one tiny tattoo, I would suggest getting them all done (please include every tiny tattoo you are wanting in your inquiry form) in either a full day or half day session, depending on how many you are wanting.
 This is more cost and time efficient for both of us!